• Recipes

 • Sterilize

-Sterilize jar, pebble, and lid by running them through the sanitize cycle in a dishwasher or submerge in boiling water for 10 minutes.
+Sterilize the jar and lid by running them through the sanitize cycle in a dishwasher or submerge in boiling water for 10 minutes.

 • Fill Jar